circinusX1/exi-ccw/README.md

 ### LESS HUM, BETTER PICK ATTACK, STRING SEPARATION, LESS HARMONICS, MUDDY SOUND GONE

-All EasyEda projects including PCB's are in the GIT folders.
+All EasyEda PCB's for different version are in EadyEDA folder.

 This is an active guitar pickup with one coil per string.
 It has 6 coils.
 Made by ghitara dot com, this high-quality pickup is designed to provide exceptional sound and performance.